image

 4.7/5

-This course is for anyone with a basic understanding of what containers are, and even why you'd want to use them, but who doesn't understand the nitty-gritty of how they work yet.
+This lesson is for anyone with a basic understanding of what containers are, and even why you'd want to use them, but who doesn't understand the nitty-gritty of how they work yet.
 You should have a basic technical literacy, as well as an understanding of cloud app architecture.
-In this course, you'll learn about the major concepts around containers.
+In this lesson, you'll learn about the major concepts around containers.
 You'll learn about different container systems, learn all about orchestration, get a better understanding of how and why to build and run 12-factor apps on containers, container security issues, and you'll even get a quick look at how to get a microservices app up-and-running on your computer in about two minutes with Docker compose.

-Course Objectives
+Lesson Objectives

 • Understand the options for running containers